 As Anzac Day falls on the April Club Meeting date, the April meeting is cancelled.
 The next Club meeting will be on Thursday 23rd May when we hold the Cancer Council’s Biggest Morning Tea at an outdoor venue.
 The time will be at 10.00 am.
 See Meetings page for details.

-Mah Jong is every Tuesday morning (bring your own lunch) and Scrabble is played each Saturday at 11.00 am with nibbles served by our President, Fran Smith, at her place.
-The Book Club is on the first Monday of the month at 10.00 am, depending on public holidays.
-The venue is to be at a café in Darwin CBD so we can have morning tea/coffee while we discuss the book and author.
-The next Book Club is on February 4th 2019.
+Mah Jong is every Tuesday morning (bring your own lunch) from 10.00 am to 1.00 pm and Scrabble is played each Saturday at 11.00 am with nibbles served by our President, Fran Smith, at her place.
+Book Club is on the first Monday of the month at 12 noon, depending on public holidays and other circumstances.
+The venue at the moment is at the Darwin City Council Library (City Branch) in The Hub Room (opposite the Library entrance).
+Please note though that the next Book Club will be held on Friday April 5th at 11.30 am as the Ionian member presenting the book is unavailable until this date..
 Contact Fran Smith, Book Club Coordinator and President, on the Contact Page if you wish to attend.

 If you are interested in joining the Darwin Ionian Club at any of the activities that the Club offers, please email us or ring the President, Fran Smith.
 Details are on the Contact Us page and the Joining page on this website.